vodoleystudio/Dependency-Injection-Game-Arhictecure-Template/README.md

  	(You can also change parameters of each obstacle or enemy like Lives, Speed, etc)
 	7 Attach the new prefab to the list of LevelsPrefabs in the LevelsModuleSettings asset, that is located on ..\PangGame\Assets\Project\AppFrontendDomain\Settings

+<br>Find my work useful?
+<br>Your support helps me continue creating and maintaining free tools like this one.
+<br>If you'd like to help, you can support my development here - https://buymeacoffee.com/vodoleystudio

+<br>Thank you!

+<br>Created with 🧡 by https://www.vodoleystudio.com
+<br>ENJOY!